jrandj/aws-solutions-architect-associate/README.md

         * **Runtime:** You will need to pick an available runtime or bring your own.
 This is the environment the code will run in.
         * **Permissions:** If your Lambda function needs to make an AWS API call, you'll need to attach a role.
         * **Networking:** You can (optionally) define the VPC, subnet, and security groups your functions are a part of.
-        * **Resources:** Defining hte amount of available memory will allocate how much CPU and RAM your code gets.
+        * **Resources:** Defining the amount of available memory will allocate how much CPU and RAM your code gets.
         * **Trigger:** What is going to trigger your Lambda function to start?

     * Lambda excels in running small and lightweight function.
 Lambda can run inside or outside a VPC.
 You can use up to 10 GB of RAM and 15 minutes of runtime.